 He attended a one-room schoolhouse in South Dakota and was early recognized for his art talent.
 His father was killed when Ray was young, and the family moved to California where he enrolled at the Northrop Institute of Technology in Los Angeles.
 He worked full time as a draftsman and studied aero-nautical engineering.
 For six years, he was a civil engineer in Redlands, California, and during that time married Beverly, his high school sweetheart.

-Ray first visited an Arizona Navajo Reservation in the early 1960s and, from that time on, incorporated Native American figures and genre into his paintings.
-Encouraged by his wife and friends, he displayed his work at the curio shop he and Beverly opened in Oak Glen, California, near Los Angeles.
-Soon after, gallery owners in New Mexico and California began carrying his work and this wholly self-taught realist painter became a full-time artist.
+He also began to paint, encouraged by his wife and friends, and he displayed his work at the curio shop he and Beverly opened in Oak Glen near Los Angeles.
+Gallery owners in New Mexico and California began carrying his work, and he became a full-time painter.

-In 1973, he and Beverly sold the shop and moved to Arizona where he continued to paint Native American subjects.
-He was recognized and renowned for depictions of various cultures, but it was the Hopi, Zuni and Navajo in particular that he seemed to capture in a special way.
-Ray also painted some landscapes and seascapes, in both watercolor and oil, and traveled widely in search of subject matter beyond Arizona.
+In 1973, he and Beverly sold the shop and moved to Arizona where he continued to paint the Native Americans.
+He also painted some landscapes and seascapes in both watercolor and oil and traveled widely in search of subject matter beyond Arizona.

 In 1979, he was named Arizona Artist of the Year and in 1986 was voted into membership of the Cowboy Artists of America, which he served as president until the time of his death in 2004.
 He was also a signature member of the American Watercolor Society.